gbishop/OS-DPI/docs/README.md

 - <a href="https://unc-project-open-aac.github.io/OS-DPI/#contact">Contact-like
   utterance-based system</a>

+These demos are known to not work in Safari.
+Please use Google Chrome or one if its variants.

 In these demos you can switch between the developer mode and full-screen user-interface pressing the "d" except while in a text input.